The True Believer

 The True Believer: Thoughts on the Nature of Mass Movements is a non-fiction book authored by the American social philosopher Eric Hoffer.
 Published in 1951, it depicts a variety of arguments in terms of applied world history and social psychology to explain why mass movements arise to challenge the status quo.
 Hoffer discusses the sense of individual identity and the holding to particular ideals that can lead to extremism and fanaticism among both leaders and followers.

-Hoffer initially attempts to explain the motives of the various types of personalities that give rise to mass movements in the first place and why certain efforts succeed while many others fail.
-He goes on to articulate a cyclical view of history such that why and how said movements start, progress and end is explored.
-Whether intended to be cultural, ideological, religious, or whatever else, Hoffer argues that mass movements are broadly interchangeable even when their stated goals or values differ dramatically.
-This makes sense, in the author's view, given the frequent similarities between them in terms of the psychological influences on its adherents.
+Hoffer initially attempts to explain the motives of various types of personalities that give rise to mass movements and why certain efforts succeed while others fail.
+He articulates a cyclical view of history and explores why and how said movements start, progress, and end.
+Whether intended to be cultural, ideological, religious, or whatever else, Hoffer argues, mass movements are broadly interchangeable even when their stated goals or values differ dramatically.

+This makes sense, in Hoffer's view, given the frequent similarities between them in the psychological influences on their adherents.
 Thus, many will often flip from one movement to another, Hoffer asserts, and the often shared motivations for participation entail practical effects.
-Since, whether radical or reactionary, the movements tend to attract the same sort of people in his view, Hoffer describes them as fundamentally using the same tactics including possessing the rhetorical tools.
-As examples, he often refers to the purported political enemies of communism and fascism as well as the religions of Christianity and Islam.
+Since, whether radical or reactionary, the movements tend to attract the same sort of people in his view, Hoffer describes them as fundamentally using the same tactics and rhetorical tools.
+As examples, he often refers to the purported political enemies, communism and fascism, and to the religions, Christianity and Islam.